There are a number of festivals, holidays and other events celebrated in Toulouse each year.

 On the first of May, it is customary to offer a sprig of lily-of-the-valley to close ones.
 On this day, sellers can be found on almost every corner!May 8: Victory Day (national holiday)

 Commemorates the Allied victory in Europe that ended World War II on this day in 1945.
 Various ceremonies are held around town.June 21: Fête de la Musique (celebrated nationwide)

 Also celebrated internationally as World Music Day, for this festival many free concerts featuring all types of music are held in the streets and at various venues across Toulouse.July 14: Bastille Day (national holiday)

-This holiday celebrates both the storming of the Bastille prison in 1789, the key event marking the beginning of the French Revolution, and the end of the privileges enjoyed by the clergy and the aristocracy.
+This holiday celebrates the storming of the Bastille prison in 1789, the key event marking the beginning of the French Revolution.
+It plays as a symbol of the end of the privileges enjoyed by the clergy and the aristocracy.
 In Toulouse, evening festivities include a concert at Prairie des Filtres and fireworks set off from barges floating on the Garonne.August 15 : Assumption Day (national holiday)